 For more than two decades, JPEG served as the web’s de-facto image format.
 With iOS 11, Apple replaces JPEG with High Efficiency Image Format, or HEIF.
 And with good reason: HEIF files look better and come in at up roughly half the size of JPEGs.
 Essentially, this means you can store twice as many photos in the same space.
 HEIF also might be a viable replacement format for Live Photos and GIFs.

-As of the current beta, iOS 11 uses HEIF as the default file format for photos, but converts HEIF to JPEG upon exporting to maintain compatibility.
+iOS 11 uses HEIF as the default file format for photos, but converts HEIF to JPEG upon exporting to maintain compatibility.
 For more details on the format, read our explainer: Everything you need to know about the JPEG-killing HEIF format Apple is adopting.

 Double iCloud storage at the same price